 Florence sightseeing on New Year’s Eve & Day

 Florence’s amazing museums are open on New Year’s Eve.
 In preparation for the evening’s celebrations, most shops and restaurants will be open throughout the day.

-Capodanno (New Year’s Day in Italy) is a national holiday that allows most Italians to take a day off, close all shops and close restaurants for the day.
+Capodanno (New Year’s Day in Italy) is a national holiday that allows most Italians to take a day off, close all shops, and close restaurants for the day.
 Are you tired of being idle?
-Palazzo Vecchio is located in Piazza Della Signoria and offers a glimpse into life for the noble Medici family.
+Palazzo Vecchio is located in Piazza Della Signoria and offers a glimpse into the life of the noble Medici family.